nestoralvaro/BLAH2015/README.md

 The full list of ontologies supported by NCBO annotator can be found in their website (http://bioportal.bioontology.org/ontologies)
 This script also allows the use of dictionaries.
 The dictionaries should contain 2 fields separated by a tab<br/>
 <code>Term_ID TAB_SEPARATOR Description_of_the_term</code><br/>
-In our case we use a Phenotype dictionary (generated from Phenominer's S3 file: https://github.com/nhcollier/PhenoMiner/blob/master/data/S3.gz) and the patients dictionary:
+In our case we use a Phenotype dictionary (generated from Phenominer's S3 file: https://github.com/nhcollier/PhenoMiner/blob/master/data/S3.gz) and the patients dictionary:<br/>
 <code>dictionaries = ["PHENOM-dic.tsv", "PATIENT-dic.tsv"]</code><br/>
 The annotations are stored in a new file containing the offsets and the annotations (use variable "file_to_write" to specify the name of the output).